adamsutherland/quicksilver/README.md

 It is possible to save the current settings and load them at anytime.
-They are saved as a numpy array with the given name.
+They are saved as a numpy arrays with the given name.

 ```python